Sunset Cliffs Classic Invitational Tournament Information

 The first thing that should happen, after the debaters, audience and television crew (it happens!) have left the room, is that the panelists should take a few minutes to review their notes before any form of discussion begins.
 During this 'quiet time' individual panelists should highlight items, arguments, comments and so on, that they consider to be critical in terms of the debate, its outcomes and their respective decisions.

 1. Don’t let any of your preconceptions or individual knowledge on the motion affect the outcome of the round.
 It is absolutely unacceptable for a judge to say, “If I were in the round, this is what I would have said.
-And since they failed to bring that up, they should be penalised for it.”
+And since they failed to bring that up, they should be penalized for it.”
 Your decision should not be based on what wasn’t or what should have been what said, but ONLY on what was said by the debaters during the round.

-2. Don't let any of your preconceptions about the degree of difficulty imposed bv the wording of the motion on teams (on either side) create notions of sympathy which then bias your grading in their favour (or against them).
+2. Don't let any of your preconceptions about the degree of difficulty imposed bv the wording of the motion on teams (on either side) create notions of sympathy which then bias your grading in their favor (or against them).

 3. Do consider each team (and speaker) as having a specific range of roles that they must fulfill in the debate.
 Teams and speakers have responsibilities and roles which are often markedly different, but nonetheless vital to the successful progress of a debate.

 4. Don't lose sight of the balance in an individual speech.
 There should be a natural and appropriate portion of time devoted to definitions, rebuttal arguments, the development of arguments in support of a case, summaries, and responses to questions and challenges.
 A speaker who spends six minutes haranguing the opposition and only starts on his or her portion of the split as the second single knock of the gavel sounds is not delivering a very balanced speech!
 Keep an eye on the watch as speakers move through transitions from one phase of a speech to another.
-Not all speakers will 'signpost' these transitions, but you must endeavour to recognise them anyway.
+Not all speakers will 'signpost' these transitions, but you must endeavor to recognize them anyway.

 5. Do continually test arguments for their logical development, relevance to the case being presented (or argued against) and the validity of any support (examples, models, statistics, etc.) that is delivered in respect of these arguments.